Expose Meteor user context to Express endpoints

 Hello community!

-I recently pushed a PR that allows Express endpoints defined through the Meteor WebApp package to apply authorization.
-This makes it possible to protect specific REST endpoints in a way similar to how DDP endpoints like methods and subscriptions already work.
+I recently pushed a PR that introduces a dedicated package, accounts-express, for authenticating Express endpoints defined through Meteor’s WebApp package.
+It makes it possible to protect specific REST endpoints in a way similar to how DDP endpoints like methods and subscriptions already work, and it also ships an auth-aware fetch so the client (and the server) can call those endpoints with the user’s token attached.

 As an example, on the server you can define the following: